krobbi/clac/README.md

 also means that variable assignments cannot be chained:
 ```
 clac> x = y = 1
-Runtime error: cannot use void as an argument
+Runtime error: cannot use void as a value

 clac> x
 Runtime error: variable 'x' is undefined